 Although all residents contribute to the Energize ConnecticutSM fund through these charges, many homeowners are not aware of the programs and services provided through this initiative.

 Participating utility companies are required to use the money collected for this fund to offer Connecticut households access to a variety of energy efficiency services, rebates, and incentives.

-Don't you think that is worth finding out?
-A home energy audit is the first step to understanding your home's energy usage as well as its overall health and performance.
-Using a combination of high tech tests and common sense evaluations, an energy audit provides a list of energy and money saving steps, explains how and why your house is costing you money, then prioritizes steps to take to knock down those costs over the long haul.
+The utility sponsored Home Energy SolutionsSM Service is the first step to understanding a home's energy usage, as well as its overall health and performance.
+Using a combination of high-tech tests and common-sense evaluations, this home energy visit provides a list of energy and money saving steps, explains how and why Connecticut homes are losing energy unnecessarily, and prioritizes steps to knock down costs over the long haul.